virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/ntosd-dm320/README.txt

 	CONFIG_ENDIAN_BIG - define if big endian (default is little endian)

-	CONFIG_RAM_SIZE - Describes the installed DRAM.
+	CONFIG_DRAM_SIZE - Describes the installed DRAM.

-	CONFIG_RAM_START - The start address of installed DRAM
+	CONFIG_DRAM_START - The start address of installed DRAM

-	CONFIG_RAM_VSTART - The startaddress of DRAM (virtual)
+	CONFIG_DRAM_VSTART - The startaddress of DRAM (virtual)

 	CONFIG_ARCH_LEDS - Use LEDs to show state.
 Unique to boards that have LEDs